Engagement and Inclusion Manager

-She has a master’s in public policy from the Humphrey School and kept yearning for journalism by the people to inform and respond to policy.
-Enter PIN - journalistic civic agency at its finest.
+While earning a master’s in public policy from the Humphrey School, she yearned for journalism by the people that could inform and respond to policy.
+Enter PIN: journalistic civic agency at its finest.
 She deeply believes that everyone is an expert and knows their own experience better than anyone else.